- About NALA

 Timing of Exam Sections

-The following are the required five sections of the Certified Paralegal exam with the time allowed as established by the NALA Certifying Board:
+The following are the required two sections of the Certified Paralegal exam with the time allowed as established by the NALA Certifying Board:

-- Judgment and Analytical Ability – 2 hours (Essay required)
+- Skills Exam – 2 hours (Essay required)

 The computer based testing allows the timing of each exam section to be enforced automatically.
 Timing begins when the test is released by the examination proctor.
 When the time has expired, the exam will close automatically and the examinee will not have access to it again.
 If an examinee has not completed the test, and the time allowed expires, the work completed will be scored.
 Questions that are not completed will be scored as incorrect answers.